Lung Cancer Screening

 - Not all of the cancers detected by LDCT will be found in the early stage of the disease.
 Screening that detects lung cancer may not improve your health or help you live longer if the disease has already spread beyond the lungs to other places in the body.

-- LDCT lung screening and all other screening exams can lead to the detection and treatment of cancer which may never have harmed you.
+- LDCT lung cancer screening and all other screening exams can lead to the detection and treatment of cancer which may never have harmed you.
 This can result in unnecessary treatment, complications, and cost.

 - There is a theoretical small risk of cancer from exposure to low dose radiation.
 See the Safety page for more information about radiation dose.